 UPSA is five minutes away from Salamanca's historic Plaza Mayor and has numerous departments and university schools spread out among the Salamanca campus.
 UPSA also has departments and schools in Madrid and throughout twelve Spanish provinces.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Salamanca, it will feel like home.

 Homestays – Live with a local resident(s) in your own private room and receive three meals a day while the IES Abroad Salamanca program is in session.Commuting time to the IES Abroad Center is 15-30 minutes.